eis-group-opensource/vti-router/README.md

 ## Directories
-  scripts - VTI system scripts; can be copied as is to /usr/local/scripts DOCS - local copy of documentation, sources at https://drive.google.com/drive/u/0/folders/0B4R1SzsWIJVfWm5icWtVTjNJX2s OVF files can be downloaded from https://drive.google.com/drive/u/0/folders/0B4R1SzsWIJVfWm5icWtVTjNJX2s (see VTI-ROUTER-V01 folder).
+  scripts - VTI system scripts; can be copied as is to /usr/local/scripts

+  DOCS - local copy of documentation (documentation sources, available for comments, are at https://drive.google.com/drive/u/0/folders/0B4R1SzsWIJVfWm5icWtVTjNJX2s

+  OVF files can be downloaded from https://drive.google.com/drive/u/0/folders/0B4R1SzsWIJVfLW9ZNzY1clJfTnM

 See 'Implementation' document for extra details.
 ## Contributing